-- (a) In connection with our separation capitalization plan, we expect to incur additional borrowings in order to redistribute debt between us and Xerox, such that we will have total principal debt of approximately \$2,250 million immediately following the separation (\$2,200 million of new borrowings plus approximately \$50 million of existing debt).
+- (a) In connection with our separation capitalization plan, we expect to incur additional borrowings in order to redistribute debt between us and Xerox, such that we will have total principal debt of approximately \$2,400 million immediately following the separation (\$2,350 million of new borrowings plus approximately \$50 million of existing debt).
 We currently expect to effect this separation capitalization plan through a combination of some or all of the following types of borrowings: - Secured Term Loans under one or more new term loan facilities; and - · Senior Unsecured Notes

 In addition, we expect to enter into a new secured revolving credit facility, which is not expected to be drawn at the Distribution Date.
 For purposes of these unaudited pro forma combined financial statements, we have assumed that the additional borrowings will be Long-term debt.
-We have made an adjustment of \$250 million to cash and cash equivalents to reflect the \$410 million of cash that we expect to have immediately following the separation.
-Debt issuance costs are expected to be approximately \$45 million, which will be capitalized as a reduction of Long-term debt and amortized over the initial weighted-average term of the borrowings.
+We have made an adjustment of \$240 million to cash and cash equivalents to reflect the \$400 million of cash that we expect to have immediately following the separation.
+Debt issuance costs are expected to be approximately \$55 million of which \$45 million will be capitalized as a reduction of Long-term debt and amortized over the initial weighted-average term of the borrowings.
+The remainder of the debt issuance costs are expected to be incurred to secure a bridge financing commitment, which is not expected to be utilized and therefore permanent financing is assumed in the pro forma Combined Financial Statements.
+Accordingly, for purposes of these unaudited pro forma Combined Financial Statements, debt issuance costs associated with the bridge commitment were expensed as part of the initial capitalization.
 The actual mix of our debt, the amount of debt issuance costs incurred and the amount of cash held by us at the Distribution Date will depend on a number of factors, including market conditions at the time we incur such debt and the total Xerox cash balance at the Distribution Date.

-With respect to the additional debt we expect to incur in connection with the separation, we have assumed an initial weighted average annual interest rate of approximately 5.75% and weighted average term of approximately 6 years.
+With respect to the additional debt we expect to incur in connection with the separation, we have assumed an initial weighted average annual interest rate of approximately 5.0% and weighted average term of approximately 6 years.
 The assumed weighted average annual interest rate was derived from information received from prospective lenders, which is based on current market conditions, the historical London Interbank Offered Rate ("LIBOR") rate, and our anticipated credit ratings.
 The actual interest rate and term of any such indebtedness may vary from these assumptions and will depend upon the final debt structure that we execute prior to the Spin-Off and Distribution as well as market conditions at that time.